revolunet/cordova-plugin-sdwebimage-test/README.md

 Benchmarks made on iPAD Air (end 2013 version)

+**TL;DR :**
-**TL;DR :** builtin-safari cache is the most performant but SDWebImage gives you more control on the cache management.
+ - builtin-safari cache is the most performant
+ - SDWebImage gives you more control, and a more persistent disk-cache.

 ### SDWebImage